the scramble used is u' B2 u2 B f' D2 u2 l' b' L D' b2 F L2 l' B2 d' R' D2 u B' l2 r2 R f u' U' l2 r' U with green as F and white as U

 solving the final two centers

-now we are at our last two centers, this particular case is kind of an easy one, but most of the time this is easily done, the most frequent ending in this step is to swap a single edge or corner between adjacent centers is show below by themselves. the single corner swap is a double layer sune. it's a good idea to experiment with oll's on the top layer to see what they achieve some have really great uses.
+now we are at our last two centers, this has an x whole cube rotation to bring our final faces to U and F. this isn't very hard, use our principles from before to make good decisions. you have to do a lot more back and forth wiggling. also, many times one color will look very hard to solve, but the other is pretty straight forward, pick the one that makes the easiest path for you mentally. the most frequent ending in this step is to swap a single edge or corner between adjacent centers as show below by themselves. the single corner swap is a double layer sune. it's a good idea to experiment with oll's on the top layer to see what they achieve some have really great uses.

 |swapping a single edge||swapping a single corner|